 When you have diabetes, your feet need extra care and attention.
 Diabetes can damage the nerve endings and blood vessels in your feet, making you less likely to notice when your feet are injured.
-Diabetes can also interfere with your body's ability to fight infection.
-If you develop a minor foot injury, it could become an ulcer or develop into a serious infection.
-Ulcers can be found on the bottom of your feet, or on the top or bottom of your toes.
+Diabetes also limits your body's ability to fight infection and get blood to areas that need it.
+If you get a minor foot injury, it could become an ulcer or a serious infection.
 With good foot care, you can prevent most of these problems.

-Caring for your feet is easy.
-Most of the care can be done when you are bathing and getting ready for bed.
-Preventing injury to your feet is merely a matter of wearing properly fitted shoes and socks at all times.
+Caring for your feet can be quick and easy.
+Most of the care can be done when you are bathing or getting ready for bed.

 How do you care for your feet?

 When you have diabetes, the nerves and blood vessels in your feet can get damaged.
 Your feet may feel numb, and injuries may take longer to heal.
 By giving your feet extra care and attention, you can prevent injuries and infections.

 - Check your feet daily for blisters, cuts, cracks, sores, broken skin, corns, calluses, or ingrown toenails.

 Look at all areas of your feet, including your toes.
 You can use a mirror to see all parts of your feet.
 If you cannot see well, have someone help you.
 Make a note of any areas that tingle or are numb.